danp0kes/age-predictor/README.md

 ## Installation

-To try out the model for yourself I created a streamlit application where you can try it out.
+To try out the model for yourself I created a streamlit application.

 ![app_screen](pics/app_blank.png)

-Follow these steps to give a go:
+Here's how to install it:

 1. Clone the repository:
    ```sh